CPK Insurance

 In Alaska, a BOP typically combines commercial property and general liability, and it often includes business income coverage for a temporary shutdown after a covered loss.
 Depending on the carrier, you may also be able to add equipment breakdown coverage or other endorsements.

-The average Alaska range provided is about $55 to $275 per month, with pricing influenced by limits, deductibles, claims history, location, industry, and endorsements.
+Pricing in Alaska depends on limits, deductibles, claims history, location, industry, and endorsements.
 Alaska’s premium index of 132 means quotes may run above the national baseline.

-There is no single statewide BOP mandate in the data provided, but Alaska businesses should compare quotes from multiple carriers and expect coverage requirements to vary by industry and business size.
+There is no single statewide BOP mandate, but Alaska businesses should compare quotes from multiple carriers and expect coverage requirements to vary by industry and business size.
 If you have employees, workers compensation is generally required separately.

 If you lease or own a location, keep equipment or inventory on site, or depend on income from a physical space, a BOP is often a strong starting point.
 It is especially relevant for Alaska’s small businesses that could be disrupted by wildfire, earthquake, or winter weather.